scienmanas/CertiMailer/README.md

 `
 2. Install the requirements using `pip install -r requirements.txt`
 3. Add the details of the participants in the `names.csv` file
-4. Add the certificate template in the `template` folder
+4. Add the certificate template in the `template` folder.
+Also change the name of the certificate template in `main.py` to your certificate name.
 5. Run the script using `python main.py`
 6. The certificates will be generated in the `certificates` folder and the mails will be sent to the participants

 ## Note

-- The `data.csv` file should contain the following columns:
+- The `names.csv` file should contain the following columns:
     - `Name` : Name of the participant
     - `Email` : Email of the participant